ccin2p3/samplerr/README.md

 #### `(purge {:conn es-conn-handle :index-prefix index-prefix :archives archives)`

 This function will **DELETE** expired indices.
 Use with care.

+The usual way to use this function is either:

+* periodically using `periodically-purge`
+* triggered by an event in the stream.
+For instance you could trigger the purge when the disk space is full on the elasticsearch node

 #### `(periodically-purge {:interval periodicity :conn es-conn-handle :index-prefix index-prefix :archives archives)`